 (ii) examine and address, by further remediation, the root cause or causes of the fault or service difficulties;

-(b) within 20 working days of taking action under paragraph (a), report to ACMA in relation to its further remediation of the fault or service difficulties.
+(b) within 20 working days of taking action under paragraph 17(16)(a), report to the ACMA in relation to its further remediation of the fault or service difficulties.

-(17) The monitoring period commences again immediately after ACMA notifies the licensee that it has received the licensee’s report under subclause (16).
+(17) The monitoring period commences again immediately after the ACMA notifies the licensee that it has received the licensee’s report under subsection 17(16).

-(18) In this clause:

-monitoring period, in relation to a CSG service, means the 8 calendar month period immediately after the completion of the remediation of the service under this clause.

-related fault or service difficulty, in relation to a CSG service, means a fault or service difficulty that arose from either:

-(a) the same root cause or causes of fault or service difficulties that required the CSG service to be remedied under this clause; or

-(b) a similar root cause or causes of fault or service difficulties that the licensee could have reasonably been expected to address during remediation of the CSG service under this clause.

-remediation period, in relation to a CSG service, means the period between the day the licensee is required to report a fault or service difficulty for that service under subclause (4) and the completion of the remediation of the service under this clause.

-28 Methodologies
+18 Methodologies and variations to methodologies

-The licensee must develop the methodologies for preparing and verifying data for the purposes of clauses 25, 26 and 27 in consultation with ACMA.
+The licensee must have in place methodologies for preparing and verifying data for the purposes of sections 15, 16 and 17.